 After Swift was going open source, representatives of three leading corporations - Google, Facebook, and Uber - conducted a meeting in London to discuss a new language.
 The Next Web sources say that Google is considering making Swift the main language for Android, while Facebook and Uber also intend to give Swift a central role in their developments.

 However, using Swift for Android isn’t impossible.
-Last year, the developer Romain Goyet worked with Swift on Android - and has gained some success.
+The developer Romain Goyet worked with Swift on Android - and has gained some success.
 Although it was long before Swift moved to the open source, it proves that such work can be done.
 He used the Android NDK, which allows implementing other languages on this platform.

 Summarizing, we can state with complete confidence that Swift is the future of mobile development.
 Developers are able to write safer, more reliable code, save time and cost to design amazing app experiences.
 The APP Solutions iOS developers are unified in the opinion that Swift passed the exam!